sbkrz/sbkrz/README.md

 - PowerBI
 - R
 - Excel
+- Google Spreadsheets
+- Tableau

 ⭑.ᐟ What I like to do:
-- Learning, reading.
-I like challenges, such as working with big datasets.
+- Learning, reading and watching movies.
+I like challenges, such as working with big datasets and machine learning.

 ✧₊⁺ Relevant achievement:
 - My second individual project, I worked with Python and PowerBI.
 [DataAnalyticsPI](https://github.com/sbkrz/PI_02_DA)

 ༘⋆ Interested in:
+- Data Analysis
+- Business Intelligence
 -  Machine Learning
 - IA
-- Data Analysis

 ╰┈➤ My contact info:
 - Linkedin: [https://www.linkedin.com/in/sbkrz/](https://www.linkedin.com/in/sbkrz/)